 It means to take back something you said or believed, especially in public or official settings. - Is recanting the same as lying?

-“Recant” is generally formal and used in legal, academic, or serious personal situations. - Can someone recant a promise?
+“Recant” is generally formal and is common in legal, academic, and serious personal contexts. - What’s the difference between “retract” and “recant”?